surviveplus/EditorPlus/README.md

 - Open Folder for the Active File
 ### [ EDIT > Advanced ] Menu commands
 - Insert Visual Basic Like Comments into End of Block ( for C# only )
 - Enclose Selection in #region ( for C#, Visual Basic, JavaScript, TypeScript )
+- Escape Selection to C# Text
 ### [ VIEW > Other Windows ] Tool Windows
 - Format Text
 - Insert Text